the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

 If you feel that there are no further issues with how your SVG files are structured and named, perform the following:
+1. Create an `SVG` folder.
-1. Place all the SVG files in an `SVG` folder.
+1. Place all the SVG files inside this `SVG` folder.
 1. Compress that folder to a ZIP file.
 1. Name this ZIP file `twe-svg.zip`.
-1. Copy the file to your working directory, overwriting the old `twe-svg.zip` there.
+1. Copy this file to your working directory, overwriting the old `twe-svg.zip` there.

 <br>